Pull solstice and equinox dates into a cell. Returns all four seasonal dates for the year — Google Sheets or Excel.

 Install from the Workspace Marketplace, then drop the formula into a cell.
 Autocomplete suggests the source and its fields.

-=VERVE("weatherseasons", 2024)Same function, same arguments, same key — in Excel on desktop, the web, or mobile.
+=VERVE("weatherseasons", "field", "year")Same source, same arguments, same key — in Excel on desktop, the web, or mobile.
+Excel namespaces it as VERVE.CALL.
 Drag to fill a whole column.

-=VERVE("weatherseasons", 2024)Add a field name as the last argument to land just that value in the cell.
+=VERVE("weatherseasons", "year", "2024")Add a field name as the last argument to land just that value in the cell.